 The ARC considered the appropriateness of the approach and methodology applied to the value‐in‐use method in the impairment assessment of one of the long‐term investments.
 It reviewed the reasonableness of cash flow forecasts, the long‐term growth rates and the discount rate.

 The ARC has also considered the appropriateness of the approach and methodology applied to the adjusted net assets method in determining the fair value of one of the longterm investments prior to the reclassification to investment in associates.
 It reviewed the reasonableness of the discount rate, occupancy rates and growth rates.

 The measurement of the unquoted long‐term investments was also an area of focus for the external auditor.
 The external auditor has included this item as a key audit matter in its audit report for FY2016 on page 102 to 103 of this Annual Report.

 PRINCIPLE 13: INTERNAL AUDIT

 1 The Internal Audit is an independent function within the Company.
-The Internal Audit Department ("IAD") has unfettered access to all the Company's documents, records, properties and personnel, including access to the ARC.
-The Head of Group Internal Audit reports directly to the ARC with a dotted-line relationship to the Chief Financial Officer for administrative matters.
+The Internal Audit Department (“IAD”) has unfettered access to all the Company’s documents, records, properties and personnel, including access to the ARC.
+The Head of Group Internal Audit reports directly to the ARC with a dotted‐line relationship to the Group Managing Director for administrative matters.
 The ARC approves the hiring, removal, evaluation and compensation of the Head of Group Internal Audit.

 2 The IAD is staffed by suitably qualified professional staff with the requisite skill sets and experience with 8 audit executives, including the Head of Group Internal Audit.
 The Head of Group Internal Audit ensures that the standards as set out by nationally or internationally recognised professional bodies including the Standards for the Professional Practice of Internal Auditing set by the Institute of Internal Auditors are met.